pranav04katiyar/DSA_Questions/src/ArrayLists_Theory/OneDimensional/Basic_Ops.md

 > - size(): It is used to get the number of elements in the ArrayList.
 > - contains(): It is used to check whether an element is present in the ArrayList or not.
 > - isEmpty(): It is used to check whether the ArrayList is empty or not.
+> - ensureCapacity(): It is used to increase the capacity of the ArrayList.

 Example:
 ```java